Getting Started with DX Information

 With your station location defined, you can now obtain DX Information from several sources:

-Each of the above actions selects a location whose information is displayed on both DXView's Info and World Map windows.
+Each of the above actions selects a location whose information is displayed on both DXView's Info and World Map windows; in the latter, the signal path from your QTH to the selected location is also displayed.
 You can obtain additional information about that location by

 Databases